tgents/YelpRoulette/README.md

 If you want to try it on your device, here is an apk you can easily install: https://dl.dropboxusercontent.com/u/24251075/YelpRoulette.apk

-This was created by Sean KEr, Thomas Tseng, and Jeff Zhong for their Android Development final project at the UW Information School.
+This was created by Sean Ker, Thomas Tseng, and Jeff Zhong for their Android Development final project at the UW Information School.